 This area needs much attention.

 Firstly, it is too big to digest and spills over to the second page.
 Remember the first page gets scanned quickly and not fully read.

 Secondly, none of the points are actual achievements.
 Instead they are a list of things that have been done.
 The content itself is good, but it belongs in the descriptions for the roles in the employment section.

 An achievement is something that you have done using your expertise, which had a measurable effect for your client which an associated benefit.

-Here’s a suggestion for an achievement for the CV based on the information
+Here’s a suggestion for an achievement for the CV based on the information contained in the original:

 Three more achievements are required that demonstrate you have used your skills (the ones that match the job spec) to achievement a measurable result for the client.